9623Y/9623Y-Spin-Up-Notebook/README.md

 - [x] Start on End Game mechanism

 ### **Intake**
 We began widening the intake to give the disc more space.
-The original intake was just wide enough for the disc but we are concerned about it hitting the sides and getting caught.
+The original intake was just wide enough for the disc, but we are concerned about it hitting the sides and getting caught.

-### **End Game Mech**
+### **End Game Mechanism**
 Tested four pairs of 1'' standoffs with three rubber bands on each pair of standoffs.
-Attempted to utalize the dual action pistons, however the piston was not able to overcome the tension of which the rubber bands were applying on the threaded piston shaft.
-Will attempt to use only 2 rubber bands per pair next meeting, therefore reducing the force required to overcome the bands. the force required is now 33% less than the required force prevous.
+Attempted to utilize the dual action pistons, however the piston was not able to overcome the tension of which the rubber bands were applying on the threaded piston shaft.
+Will attempt to use only 2 rubber bands per pair next meeting, therefore reducing the force required to overcome the bands.
+The force required is now 33% less than the required force previous.